robotology/urdf2casadi-matlab/README.md

 # urdf2casadi-matlab
-The main porpuse of this project is to generate symbolic represantions of the kinematics and dynamics of a robot by extracting its geometrical and physical paramters from its [URDF](http://wiki.ros.org/urdf) description.
+The main purpose of this project is to generate symbolic represantions of the kinematics and dynamics of a robot by extracting its geometrical and physical parameters from its [URDF](http://wiki.ros.org/urdf) description.
 It uses [CasADi](https://web.casadi.org/) to compute the symbolic expressions.
 It is inspired by [urdf2eom](https://github.com/DeepakParamkusam/urdf2eom).

 ## Installation
 The software has the following dependencies:
 * [MATLAB](https://www.mathworks.com/products/matlab.html);
-* [CasADi](https://web.casadi.org/): [Here](https://web.casadi.org/get/) you can find the instruction to install it.
+* [CasADi](https://web.casadi.org/): [here](https://web.casadi.org/get/) you can find the instruction to install it.

-## Additional fetures
+## Additional features
-[IDynTree](https://github.com/robotology/idyntree) has been used to validate the results of the symbolic models.
+[iDynTree](https://github.com/robotology/idyntree) has been used to validate the results of the symbolic models.
 Its documentation can be found at https://robotology.github.io/idyntree/master/.
 Make sure to compile the [bindings to MATLAB](https://github.com/robotology/idyntree#bindings).
 Some usefull turorial can be found at https://github.com/robotology/idyntree#tutorials .